molssi-seamm/molssi-seamm.github.io/_sources/html/users/index.rst.txt

 Getting Oriented
 ----------------

 SEAMM comprises six components:

 1. A :ref:`graphical user interface` (GUI) for creating and editing flowcharts.
 #.
-A :ref:`serializable implementation of a flowchart` that contains all of
+A serializable implementation of a :ref:`flowchart<Flowchart>` that
-   the information needed to run the workflow and to reproduce it at a later time.
+   contains all of the information needed to run the workflow and to reproduce it at a later time.
 #.
-An :ref:`Flowchart Interpreter` that executes the flowchart.
+A :ref:`Flowchart Interpreter` that executes the flowchart.
 #.
 A :ref:`Job Manager` to manage jobs and run tasks via a queueing
    system (in design).
 #.
 A :ref:`Job Datastore` to hold the jobs -- the flowchart, inputs